qgis/QGIS-Documentation/source/docs/user_manual/working_with_vector/vector_properties.rst

 If the target layer is editable, then some icons will be displayed in the attribute table next to fields, in order to inform their status:

-* |iconJoinNotEditable|: the join layer is not configured to be editable.
+* |joinNotEditable|: the join layer is not configured to be editable.
 If you want to be able to edit join features from the target attribute table, then you have to check the option
   |checkbox| :guilabel:`Editable join layer`.
-* |iconJoinedLayerNotEditable|: the join layer is well configured to be editable, but its current status is read only.
+* |joinedLayerNotEditable|: the join layer is well configured to be editable, but its current status is read only.
-* |iconJoinHasNotUpsertOnEdit|: the join layer is editable but synchronization mechanisms are not activated.
+* |joinHasNotUpsertOnEdit|: the join layer is editable but synchronization mechanisms are not activated.
 If you want to automatically add a feature in the join layer when a feature is created in the target layer, then you have to check the option |checkbox| :guilabel:`Upsert on edit`.
 Symmetrically, the